 While saving can be tough, there are many reasons why saving as high a deposit as possible can be a good idea.
 This includes:

 Lower interest rates

 The higher a deposit you can save, the less risky you are for mortgage lenders.
-So, generally speaking, this will give you better mortgage deals with lower interest rates.
-Even 90% LTV mortgages are around 1% cheaper than 95% LTV mortgages.
+So, generally speaking, this can give you better mortgage options with lower interest rates.

 Lower monthly repayments

 The bigger your deposit, the smaller your loan, and therefore the cheaper your mortgage repayments will likely be.

 When applying for a mortgage, a lender runs a number of checks on you, including:

 - Ingoings & outgoings

 In short: you need to prove you can keep up with repayments.
 The more you need to spend on monthly mortgage repayments, the more likely you are to fail these checks.
 So, you can improve your chances of getting a mortgage with a higher deposit.